 - Insert the 9V battery into the wire loop with the pole side facing down or away from the stopper.
 It should look like shown in Figure 4 on the right.

 Figure 4.
 Create a wire loop (left) to attach the battery to the stopper (right).

-- Open the Science Journal app on your phone and start a new experiment.
-Choose the sound intensity sensor and make sure you know where the microphone is located on your phone by doing a quick test to see if your sound measurement is working.
+- Open the sensor app on your phone and select the sound sensor (audio amplitude in phyphox).
+Note, that when you are using the phyphox app you will have to calibrate the audio amplitude sensor (sound sensor) before you do any measurements.
+Do this calibration before you start your investigation, so you get correct sound intensity readings.
+To calibrate your sound sensor in phyphox, follow the instructions in the sound sensor calibration video.
+You will have to re-calibrate the audio amplitude sensor (re-set the decibel offset) every time your start a new recording!
+Once you have calibrated the sensor, make sure you know where the microphone is located on your phone and do a quick test to see if your sound measurement is working.
 For example, you could record yourself clapping or singing to check if the sensor behaves as expected.

 - Once you have confirmed that the sensor works and you are familiar with the app, you can start with the experiment.
 You should do this experiment in a quiet environment.
 The background reading of your sound meter when there is no noise in the room should be in the range between 20–40 decibels (dB).

 - To start the experiment, add about 4–5 tablespoons of water to the flask to a depth of about 0.5 cm.

 - With the flask open (with the stopper and buzzer still off the flask), place the flask on the heat source and bring the water to a boil.
 Boil for one timed minute.
 Do not allow the flask to boil dry.

 - While the water is boiling, use strong gaffer tape to tape the buzzer onto the battery.